-TPN is a member of the Eddie Stobart Logistics Group, having been acquired by Eddie Stobart in 2018.
+TPN is part of GreenWhiteStar Acquisitions (GWSA) group of companies (“Group”).
 The new partnership ensures TPN can continue to evolve to benefit its member and customers.
 The management and culture of TPN remains unchanged.
 We provide pallet distribution services by co-ordinating the movement of palletised goods by our network of members for our customers and the customers of our members.
 Our members are responsible for their own employees.
 Our head office and regional hubs are in the UK and all our employees are based in the UK.

 We engage some warehouse operatives through agencies and some office cleaning and vehicle maintenance services are provided by a limited number of third parties.
 We have long standing relationships with these third party service providers, and maintain close contact with them and the individuals working at our sites.
 Given the level of our engagement with our suppliers we believe the risk of human slavery or forced labour in our supply chain is low, although we recognise that we do not have the same level of visibility as we do for our direct employees.

 We will continue to focus on improving the effectiveness of our systems and controls to safeguard against any form of modern slavery or human trafficking in our business or our supply chain including taking steps to raise awareness of modern slavery amongst our employee and suppliers.
-We will encourage and support our members in their efforts to prevent modern slavery and human trafficking in their businesses and supply chains
+During 2021 we will run an awareness campaign with our workforce and implement spot checks on our agency worker suppliers.
+We will encourage and support our members in their efforts to prevent modern slavery and human trafficking in their businesses and supply chains.

 Signed on behalf of The Pallet Network Limited